IIIF/website/source/event/host-your-own-IIIF-event.md

 ## Hosting the Annual Conference

 The annual conference is the main in-person gathering for the community.
 The IIIF Consortium puts out a call for hosts each year.
-Take a look at a [previous event schedule]({{ site.url }}{{ site.baseurl }}/event/past_events/), and if you’re interested in hosting, read on to learn about the typical format (which, we should add, is open to modification):
+Take a look at a <span style="text-decoration:underline;">previous event schedule</span>, and if you’re interested in hosting, read on to learn about the typical format (which, we should add, is open to modification):

 **Day 1:**